NTD98/MessageSystem/README.md

       ```

 3. **Update application configuration**:
-    - Ensure `application.yml` contains the correct connection settings for Cassandra:
+    - Ensure `application.yml` contains the correct connection settings for Cassandra for the first time:
       ```yaml
       spring:
         data: